 Review Sumerian Alkaid 10 inch telescope

 The reason for me to buy the Sumerian Alkaid 10 inch telescope is because opposed to my previous telescope (a Skywatcher 12″ flex tube), I wanted to be able to take it with me during air travel.
-The choice for a Newton was quickly made, because I think it just works wonderfully; easy set-up, collimate, cool down, and observe.
-Taking these features into consideration, you almost automatically end up with a truss dob.
+The choice for a Newton was quickly made, because I think it just works wonderfully; easy set-up, quick collimation and a short cool down time.
+A truss dob version is needed to take the telescope on board as hand luggage.
 Building it myself was not an option because of poor technical skills and lack of time.
 Luckily, I did not have to look far.
 Because at Sumerian Optics in the Netherlands I found a wonderful handmade product of which I was sure it could serve me for many long nights to come.

 With a 10 inch mirror, the light grasp is already quite good.
-Especially in darker places where the Sumerian Alkaid is meant for anyway.
+Especially in darker areas where the Sumerian Alkaid is meant for anyway.
 The 8 inch seemed like a step backwards, while the 12 inch version may already be a bit too heavy for its purpose.
-This is because I want to take the whole package with me in my hand luggage.
+This is because I want to take the whole package with me as hand luggage.
 At Sumerian, you can choose the mirror yourself.
 To make the whole even a bit lighter I opted for a thin mirror (from Orion Optics); an ultra-grade of F/4.8.
 This is fast, but (in my opinion) not yet fast enough to be in need for a coma corrector.
-And this is good, because it would surely add some costly additional weight on the focuser.
+And this is good, because it would surely add too much additional weight on the top.
 With a lambda of 1/10 and hilux coating I’m hoping to reach similar light collecting performance as my previous telescope.

 First impression of the Sumerian Alkaid